GenomeDK/genomedk-docs/content/docs/projects-and-accounting.md

 folders with the tools covered in this section.
 A project folder is how multiple users on GenomeDK can collaborate.

-Project folders do not have any resource limits, but we send notifications to the project owner if resource usage in the project has increased significantly, as well as monthly usage summaries.

 # Listing projects {#collaborating}

 You can list all of the projects you're a member of: